YES: Teach me to talk!

 Temperament: Indian Ringnecks are curious, active, and playful parakeets, who may get bored easily if left alone.
 Because these ring-necked parakeets have powerful jaws, providing interesting toys and cage accessories for these playful parakeets is beneficial.
 While they can be a little "nippy" and go through a "bluffing" stage in their adolescence, pet parakeets are great companion pets.
 Blue Indian Parakeets are smart birds with sweet and charming personalities and they are highly desired amongst bird enthusiasts.
 They have a very high-pitched yet sweet little voice.
 These parakeets do enjoy daily attention and are fantastic "talkers".

-Diet: Diet: Your ring-necked parakeet will love a diet of our own special house blend of healthy and nutritious Parakeet Seed, as well as our Oat Groats, Black-Oiled Sunflower Seeds, and juicy fruit treats such as apples, berries, grapes and melons.
+Diet: Your ring-necked parakeet will love a diet of our own special house blend of healthy and nutritious Parakeet Seed, Australian Blend Goldenfeast, as well as our Oat Groats, Black-Oiled Sunflower Seeds, and juicy fruit treats such as apples, berries, grapes and melons. as well as our Oat Groats, Black-Oiled Sunflower Seeds, and juicy fruit treats such as apples, berries, grapes and melons.

 If there is not a gender option listed for this bird on our website, that particular species is 'monomorphic', which means we’re unable to determine gender without DNA testing.
 DNA testing is an additional $99 per bird to be tested.
 If you want us to do our best without DNA testing, just make a note in the comment section of your order letting us know your preference.
 Please note that if no DNA testing is ordered, we are unable to guarantee a preferred gender but will do our best.
 See our FAQs for more info